MOCCA Code for Star Cluster Simulations - II. Comparison with N-body Simulations

-Fig.\ref{fig:poten} shows the evolution of the potential escaper fraction with time for different initial number of stars.
-The initial model setup is responsible for the $15$ per cent potential escapers at the beginning.
-The cluster starts with primordial escapers, because the escape energy, $E_{crit}$, is lower than the edge potential of the initial King model.
-The different behaviour of the number of the potential escaper for different $N$ at the beginning is in agreement with the results presented by \citet{Ba2001} (his Fig.11).
-The initial increase of the potential escapers probably indicates the phase when cluster evolve towards equilibrium after removal in a short time substantial amount of mass \citep{Ba2001}.
-This increase is largest for small $N$ systems, for largest $N$ is barely visible.
-The number of potential escapers decrease with time until the core collapse, when it starts to rise again.
-The comparison of Fig.\ref{fig:poten} for $N=4k$ and $N=16k$ with Figure 11 in \citet{Ba2001} suggests that the core collapse is delayed for MOCCA.
-The detailed inspection with Figure 8 in \citet{Ba2001} shows that the delay is rather modest not larger than $5-10$ per cent.
-The reasons for this can be connected with the fact that the $r_{pmax}=A$ chosen for simulations was to small and the probability for binary formation in the three body interactions can be slightly too small in MOCCA.
+Fig.\ref{fig:poten} shows the evolution of the potential escaper fraction with time for different initial numbers of stars.
+The setup of the initial model is responsible for the $15$ per cent population of potential escapers at the beginning.
+The cluster starts with primordial escapers because the escape energy, $E_{crit}$, is lower than the edge potential of the initial King model.
+The different behaviour (for different $N$) of the number of potential escapers at the beginning is in agreement with the results presented by \citet{Ba2001} (his Fig.11).
+The initial increase of the number of potential escapers probably indicates the phase when the cluster evolves towards equilibrium after removal of a substantial amount of mass \citep{Ba2001} in a short time.
+This increase is largest for small $N$ systems, but for the largest $N$ it is barely visible.
+The number of potential escapers decreases with time until core collapse, when it starts to rise again.
+The comparison of Fig.\ref{fig:poten} for $N=4k$ and $N=16k$ with Fig. 11 in \citet{Ba2001} suggests that core collapse is delayed in MOCCA.
+Detailed inspection along with Fig. 8 in \citet{Ba2001} shows that the delay is rather modest, not larger than $5-10$ per cent.
+The reasons for this can be connected with the facts that the value of $r_{pmax}=a$ chosen for the simulations was too small (as is suggested by results presented in Sec. \ref{sec:free}), and that the probability for binary formation in three body interactions was also slightly too small in MOCCA.